 - Creamy Smoked Mozzarella Penne Pasta Salad, Baby spinach, roasted red bell pepper and an outstanding Parmesan cream sauce.
 This unique and hearty pasta salad recipe, that can be made in advance.

 - Southwestern Salad with Black Beans, A beautiful combination of greens and vegetables with a feisty honey lime vinaigrette.

 - Bacon Blue Cheese Potato Salad, The flavors of blue cheese and bacon flavor this potato salad that’s great for any pot luck, back yard BBQ or picnic.
 A creamy and delicious potato side dish that will wow your crowd.
 Give this one a try, it’s creamy, tart and perfect.

 And don’t miss my side dish category, you’ll find lots of recipe ideas for those main courses.
 Including the most popular side dish recipe on my site for Broccoli Cheez Whiz Casserole.
 A vintage favorite.

-Broccoli Bacon Cashew Salad
+Broccoli and Bacon Salad

 - 5-6 cups broccoli fresh, broken into small floretes